 and I didn't even show you the feral cats, and their four kittens.
 Mostly because they wouldn't stand still long enough for me to photograph them :-) Life in an old farmhouse had its price: inadequate heating and dodgy drains... but having our own kitchen made up for all that, trust me.
 Also I could sit at my desk and listen to the birds sing.

 Let's do the time warp agaaain..... (imagine everything going wobbly here).
 I got into the BBS scene about 1989, after I'd bought a 20MHz 386 with 2M of RAM - for 3200 pounds, which was all the savings I had at the time.
 I acquired a Compuserve account sometime around 93, in order to seek help with the early versions of the control centre software.
 I started out asking questions in the WINSDK forum on Compuserve, and ended up answering questions as I learned more: there's nothing like having to get a product out to motivate the learning process.
 After some time (in 1996) I was awarded Most Valuable Professional status by Microsoft.
 At that time invitation to the program was by peer recommendation from within the MVPs themselves.
 There were only around 600 MVPs in the world, and of course only those few within your speciality got a "vote", for the want of a better word.

 The MVP program rewards those who have helped their fellow professionals in the preceding year.
 The benefits aren't huge, but it's the recognition and the access to MS staff that is the real reward.
 MS moved the program off of Compuserve and onto the Internet newsgroups and subsequently other web-based forums.
 I finally bowed out of the MVP program in 2005 - it's automatic when your posting rate level falls below a certain level.
 The falling traffic in the MFC/C/C++ newsgroups combined with my disenchantment with all things Microsoft, and I found I actually liked having my evenings back.
-Now all I have to do is get me one of them "life" things :-).

 I figure that since my first career basically consisted of making things which killed people, but I spent the latter two-thirds making things which save lives, I've more or less balanced out.
 Who knows, I may even be in credit with <insert god-creature of choice>.
 One can but hope :-)